You’ve just inherited a Java 8 codebase. 200,000 lines of business logic. Your board wants it modernised. Fast.

 Validate AI-migrated code using golden master testing to capture legacy outputs, parallel running to compare production behaviour, and domain expert review for business logic accuracy.

 Golden master testing captures outputs from the legacy system across diverse inputs.
 Run the same inputs through migrated code.
 Automatically compare results.
 Any discrepancy indicates the migration didn’t preserve behaviour.
+This testing strategy is fundamental for migration projects—it’s the only way to verify the AI understood the business logic correctly.
+For systematic testing strategies for legacy migrations, implement comprehensive validation at every stage of your transformation.

 Implementation requires comprehensive test data covering edge cases, boundary conditions, historical production scenarios, and regulatory compliance test cases.
 Generate this data from production logs where possible.
+Supplement with synthetic data for edge cases you know exist but don’t appear frequently in production.

 Shadow testing runs new implementations processing production requests in parallel with legacy components without returning results to users.
 You get real-world validation without risk.
+The shadow system processes every request.
+You compare outputs.
+Users only see results from the legacy system until validation passes.

 Incremental canary deployments expose new implementations to limited traffic volumes.
 Start with 5% of traffic.
 Monitor performance, correctness, resource utilisation.
 If metrics look good, expand to 25%, then 50%, then 100%.
+This gradual rollout builds confidence and catches problems before they affect all users.

 Common testing mistakes: relying only on AI-generated tests (they miss what the AI misses), insufficient edge case coverage, skipping the parallel running phase to save time, not involving domain experts in validation, inadequate monitoring during rollout.